brettdavidson3/code-breaker/README.md

 ### Install Java 8 SE

-To begin development you must first install Java 8 SE.
-You can download and install it at [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html?ssSourceSiteId=ocomen).
+To begin development you must first install Java 8 SDK.
+You can download and install it  [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html?ssSourceSiteId=ocomen).

 ### Choose your development environment